ericoc/utilities/readme.md

 # Utilities

-Both the Philadelphia energy utility (PECO) and Philadelphia Water Department (PWD) websites each allow for a residential account holder access to their own account usage data.
+The Philadelphia energy utility (PECO), Philadelphia Gas Works (PGW), and the Philadelphia Water Department (PWD) websites each allow for a residential account holder to access (and export!) their own account usage data.

-- PECO provides the amount of electricity used each hour in kilowatt-hours (kWh).
+- PECO provides a comma-separated values ("CSV") file detailing the amount of electricity used each hour in kilowatt-hours (kWh).
-- PWD provides the amount of water used each day in gallons.
+- PGW provides an Excel (`.xlsx`) spreadsheet file detailing the amount of natural gas used each month by hundreds of cubic feet (CCF).

-Each website provides uniquely-formatted data in "comma-separated values" (CSV) file format, as detailed below.
+- PWD provides a CSV file detailing the amount of water used daily, in gallons.

 ---